gradle/api-evolution-demo/README.md

 There are the following subprojects:

-- `old-api` defines an old version of the `Server` type written in Java,
+- `:old-api` defines an old version of the `Server` type written in Java,
-- `new-api` defines the new version of the `Server` type, also written in Java,
-- `old-client` contains client code compiled against the old version of `Server`; there are clients written in Java, Kotlin and static and dynamic Groovy,
+- `:old-client` contains client code compiled against the old version of `Server`; there are clients written in Java, Kotlin and static and dynamic Groovy,
+- `:old-app` represents the old version of the application, with a test to run `:old-client` against `:old-api`.
+- `:new-api` defines the new version of the `Server` type, also written in Java,
-- `new-client` is to demonstrate how the code manually written against the new API would look like,
+- `:new-client` is to demonstrate how the code manually written against the new API would look like,
-- `app` has the upgrade logic and a test that tries to run each of the clients in `old-client` against the `new-api`.
+- `:new-app` represents the new version of the application, with a test that tries to run each of the clients in `:old-client` against the `:new-api`.
+It uses `:upgrader` to upgrade the old classes, by defining the actual upgrade steps to execute against the `:old-api`.
+- `:upgrader` is the actual abstract upgrade logic.

 Try with: